GORGEOUS. DEFIANT. LOOKS GREAT IN A SKIRT.

 And Edward II?
 Although he was an accomplished warrior – if not a very able tactician – he has similarly been portrayed as weak and effeminate.

-I always imagined the truth to be less simple, and far more intriguing …
+I have imagined the truth to be less simple, and far more intriguing …